GoodManWEN/easyrpc/README.md

  # Get started

- > Notification : since distributed support is still under development , only easy mode is allowed in current version.
+ > Notification : since distributed support is still under development , only easy mode (no support from etcd) is allowed in current version.

  To get started , you may create a rpc server like this
  ```Python3